geaxgx/depthai_yunet/README.md

 ### 2) Post Processing model
 The post processing model :
 - takes the 3 outputs of the Yunet model (loc:Nx14, conf:Nx2 and iou:Nx1, with N depending on the Yunet input resolution, e.g. N=3210 for 180x360),
 - arrange a bit the datas before applying to them the Non Maximum Suppression algorithm.
-NMS outputs the 'top_k' better detections. `top_k` is a user-defined parameter chosen when generating the model.
-It corresponds the number max of faces, you want to detect.
+NMS outputs the `top_k` better detections having a score above `score_thresh`. `top_k` and `score_thresh` are user-defined parameters chosen when generating the model. `top_k` corresponds the number max of faces, you want to detect.
 The higher, the slower.
 For instance, in an authentification application where the user stands in front of the camera, `top_k = 1` is probably enough.
 The default value in the script below is `top_k = 50`.
-The final output of the model is `faces` of shape top_k x 15, where:
+The final outputs of the model are:
+  - `dets` of shape top_k x 15, where:
-  - faces[:,0:4] represents the bounding box (x,y,width,height),
+    - dets[:,0:4] represent the bounding boxes (x,y,width,height),
-  - faces[:,4:14] represents the 5 facial landmarks coordinates (x,y),
+    - dets[:,4:14] represent the 5 facial landmarks coordinates (x,y),
-  - faces[:,15] is the detection score.
+    - dets[:,15] is the detection score.
+  - `dets@shape` that corresponds to the number of valid detections.
+So in `dets`, only the first `dets@shape` entries are valid.

 To generate a Post Processing model, some python packages are needed: torch, onnx, onnx-simplifier, onnx_graphsurgeon.
 They can be installed with the following command:
 ```